Lecture Circuit: Part one

 Back in Scranton, Jim and Dwight Schrute have been named the reluctant heads of the Party Planning Committee by Michael due to previous fights between Phyllis Vance and Angela Martin.
-Jim and Dwight prove terrible at the job, and when an upset Kelly Kapoor chastises them for forgetting her birthday, they try to make it up to her by throwing a party but they do a poor job - Dwight chooses brown and gray balloons (because they "match the carpet") and doesn't blow them up all the way, uses toilet paper as streamers, and his banner simply states "IT IS YOUR BIRTHDAY."
-Jim does just as poorly when he cannot get anyone to contribute money, forgets Kelly's age, and how to spell her name.
-Dwight reads her file and learns that Kelly spent time in juvenile hall, but is disappointed to learn it does not affect her job performance.
+Jim and Dwight prove terrible at the job.
+When Kelly Kapoor chastises them for forgetting her birthday, they try to make it up to her by throwing a party but do a poor job, choosing horrible decorations and forgetting Kelly's age.
+Dwight reads her file and learns Kelly spent time in juvenile hall.

-Andy Bernard finds himself attracted to Julia, a female potential client who is talking with Stanley Hudson.
+Andy Bernard finds himself attracted to Julia, a potential client who is talking with Stanley Hudson.
 Andy repeatedly acts awkwardly in front of Julia and accidentally sets off her car alarm while trying to look inside and find out what music she likes.
-After failing to hit on her by singing to the tune of Feist's "1234", Andy admits his attraction to her to Stanley, who then gives the potential client over to Andy in exchange for two of his clients.
-After walking her out to the car, Andy tries to kiss her, but is immediately rebuked.
+Andy admits his attraction to her to Stanley, who then gives the potential client over to Andy in exchange for two of his clients.
+After walking her out to the car, Andy tries to kiss her, but is rebuked.
 Andy apologizes and mentions that he just got out of a relationship.
 Julia claims she also just got out of a relationship and Andy starts feeling a connection, but she still rejects him and he loses the account.